metio/terraform-provider-k8s/docs/data-sources/couchbase_com_couchbase_cluster_v2_manifest.md

 Optional:

-- `allow_plain_text_cert_reload` (Boolean) AllowPlainTextCertReload allows the reload of TLS certificates in plain text.
-This option should only be enabled as a means to recover connectivity with server in the event that any of the server certificates expire.
-When enabled the Operator only attempts plain text cert reloading when expired certificates are detected.
+- `allow_plain_text_cert_reload` (Boolean) AllowPlainTextCertReload allows the reload of TLS certificates in plain text.This option should only be enabled as a means to recover connectivity withserver in the event that any of the server certificates expire.
+When enabledthe Operator only attempts plain text cert reloading when expired certificatesare detected.
-- `cipher_suites` (List of String) CipherSuites specifies a list of cipher suites for Couchbase server to select from when negotiating TLS handshakes with a client.
-Suites are not validated by the Operator.
-Run 'openssl ciphers -v' in a Couchbase server pod to interrogate supported values.
+- `cipher_suites` (List of String) CipherSuites specifies a list of cipher suites for Couchbase server to selectfrom when negotiating TLS handshakes with a client.
+Suites are not validatedby the Operator.
+Run 'openssl ciphers -v' in a Couchbase server pod tointerrogate supported values.
-- `client_certificate_paths` (Attributes List) ClientCertificatePaths defines where to look in client certificates in order to extract the user name. (see [below for nested schema](#nestedatt--spec--networking--tls--client_certificate_paths))
+- `client_certificate_paths` (Attributes List) ClientCertificatePaths defines where to look in client certificates in orderto extract the user name. (see [below for nested schema](#nestedatt--spec--networking--tls--client_certificate_paths))
-- `client_certificate_policy` (String) ClientCertificatePolicy defines the client authentication policy to use.
-If set, the Operator expects TLS configuration to contain a valid certificate/key pair for the Administrator account.
+- `client_certificate_policy` (String) ClientCertificatePolicy defines the client authentication policy to use.If set, the Operator expects TLS configuration to contain a valid certificate/key pairfor the Administrator account.
-- `node_to_node_encryption` (String) NodeToNodeEncryption specifies whether to encrypt data between Couchbase nodes within the same cluster.
+- `node_to_node_encryption` (String) NodeToNodeEncryption specifies whether to encrypt data between Couchbase nodeswithin the same cluster.
 This may come at the expense of performance.
-When control plane only encryption is used, only cluster management traffic is encrypted between nodes.
-When all, all traffic is encrypted, including database documents.
-When strict mode is used, it is the same as all, but also disables all plaintext ports.
-Strict mode is only available on Couchbase Server versions 7.1 and greater.
-Node to node encryption can only be used when TLS certificates are managed by the Operator.
+Whencontrol plane only encryption is used, only cluster management traffic is encryptedbetween nodes.
+When all, all traffic is encrypted, including database documents.When strict mode is used, it is the same as all, but also disables all plaintextports.
+Strict mode is only available on Couchbase Server versions 7.1 and greater.Node to node encryption can only be used when TLS certificates are managed by theOperator.
 This field must be either 'ControlPlaneOnly', 'All', or 'Strict'.
-- `passphrase` (Attributes) PassphraseConfig configures the passphrase key to use with encrypted certificates.
-The passphrase may be registered with Couchbase Server using a local script or a rest endpoint.
-Private key encryption is only available on Couchbase Server versions 7.1 and greater. (see [below for nested schema](#nestedatt--spec--networking--tls--passphrase))
+- `passphrase` (Attributes) PassphraseConfig configures the passphrase key to use with encrypted certificates.The passphrase may be registered with Couchbase Server using a local script or arest endpoint.
+Private key encryption is only available on Couchbase Serverversions 7.1 and greater. (see [below for nested schema](#nestedatt--spec--networking--tls--passphrase))
-- `root_c_as` (List of String) RootCAs defines a set of secrets that reside in this namespace that contain additional CA certificates that should be installed in Couchbase.
-The CA certificates that are defined here are in addition to those defined for the cluster, optionally by couchbaseclusters.spec.networking.tls.secretSource, and thus should not be duplicated.
-Each Secret referred to must be of well-known type 'kubernetes.io/tls' and must contain one or more CA certificates under the key 'tls.crt'.
-Multiple root CA certificates are only supported on Couchbase Server 7.1 and greater, and not with legacy couchbaseclusters.spec.networking.tls.static configuration.
+- `root_c_as` (List of String) RootCAs defines a set of secrets that reside in this namespace that containadditional CA certificates that should be installed in Couchbase.
+The CAcertificates that are defined here are in addition to those defined for thecluster, optionally by couchbaseclusters.spec.networking.tls.secretSource, andthus should not be duplicated.
+Each Secret referred to must be of well-known type'kubernetes.io/tls' and must contain one or more CA certificates under the key 'tls.crt'.Multiple root CA certificates are only supported on Couchbase Server 7.1 and greater,and not with legacy couchbaseclusters.spec.networking.tls.static configuration.
-- `secret_source` (Attributes) SecretSource enables the user to specify a secret conforming to the Kubernetes TLS secret specification that is used for the Couchbase server certificate, and optionally the Operator's client certificate, providing cert-manager compatibility without having to specify a separate root CA.  A server CA certificate must be supplied by one of the provided methods.
-Certificates referred to must conform to the keys of well-known type 'kubernetes.io/tls' with 'tls.crt' and 'tls.key'.
-If the 'tls.key' is an encrypted private key then the secret type can be the generic Opaque type since 'kubernetes.io/tls' type secrets cannot verify encrypted keys. (see [below for nested schema](#nestedatt--spec--networking--tls--secret_source))
+- `secret_source` (Attributes) SecretSource enables the user to specify a secret conforming to the Kubernetes TLSsecret specification that is used for the Couchbase server certificate, and optionallythe Operator's client certificate, providing cert-manager compatibility without havingto specify a separate root CA.  A server CA certificate must be supplied by one of theprovided methods.
+Certificates referred to must conform to the keys of well-known type'kubernetes.io/tls' with 'tls.crt' and 'tls.key'.
+If the 'tls.key' is an encryptedprivate key then the secret type can be the generic Opaque type since 'kubernetes.io/tls'type secrets cannot verify encrypted keys. (see [below for nested schema](#nestedatt--spec--networking--tls--secret_source))
-- `static` (Attributes) DEPRECATED - by couchbaseclusters.spec.networking.tls.secretSource.
-Static enables user to generate static x509 certificates and keys, put them into Kubernetes secrets, and specify them here.
-Static secrets are Couchbase specific, and follow no well-known standards. (see [below for nested schema](#nestedatt--spec--networking--tls--static))
+- `static` (Attributes) DEPRECATED - by couchbaseclusters.spec.networking.tls.secretSource.Static enables user to generate static x509 certificates and keys,put them into Kubernetes secrets, and specify them here.
+Static secretsare Couchbase specific, and follow no well-known standards. (see [below for nested schema](#nestedatt--spec--networking--tls--static))
-- `tls_minimum_version` (String) TLSMinimumVersion specifies the minimum TLS version the Couchbase server can negotiate with a client.
-Must be one of TLS1.0, TLS1.1 TLS1.2 or TLS1.3, defaulting to TLS1.2.
-TLS1.3 is only valid for Couchbase Server 7.1.0 onward.
+- `tls_minimum_version` (String) TLSMinimumVersion specifies the minimum TLS version the Couchbase server cannegotiate with a client.
+Must be one of TLS1.0, TLS1.1 TLS1.2 or TLS1.3,defaulting to TLS1.2.
+TLS1.3 is only valid for Couchbase Server 7.1.0 onward.TLS1.0 and TLS1.1 are not valid for Couchbase Server 7.6.0 onward.

 <a id="nestedatt--spec--networking--tls--client_certificate_paths"></a>
 ### Nested Schema for `spec.networking.tls.client_certificate_paths`

 Required:

-- `path` (String) Path defines where in the X.509 specification to extract the username from.
-This field must be either 'subject.cn', 'san.uri', 'san.dnsname' or  'san.email'.
+- `path` (String) Path defines where in the X.509 specification to extract the username from.This field must be either 'subject.cn', 'san.uri', 'san.dnsname' or  'san.email'.

 Optional:

-- `delimiter` (String) Delimiter if specified allows a suffix to be stripped from the username, once extracted from the certificate path.
+- `delimiter` (String) Delimiter if specified allows a suffix to be stripped from the username, onceextracted from the certificate path.
-- `prefix` (String) Prefix allows a prefix to be stripped from the username, once extracted from the certificate path.
+- `prefix` (String) Prefix allows a prefix to be stripped from the username, once extracted from thecertificate path.

 <a id="nestedatt--spec--networking--tls--passphrase"></a>